 The project team created during the initial phase becomes the implementation committee.
+5 elected representatives from the URN Research Commission will be added to the team (R1 to R4, biatss).
 It will be kept informed by the HRS4R project manager on a quarterly basis of the progress of the action plan and any difficulties encountered.